 A poorly fitting BCD is a quick way to ruin a dive, but when shopping for plus size scuba gear it can be a challenge to know which BCDs will offer the best fit.
-We’ve pulled together the best plus size women’s BCDs as recommended by real female divers in the Girls that Scuba community.
-From the beloved modular Zeagle Zena to custom backplate and wing styles, this list will give you a huge variety of plus size female BCDs to try out.
+We’ve pulled together the best plus size women’s BCDs as recommended by real divers in the Girls that Scuba community.
+From the beloved modular Zeagle Zena to custom backplate and wing styles, this list will give you a huge variety of plus size women's BCDs to try out.

 If you’re left wondering if you can get plus size wetsuits, we’ve also created a full guide to the best plus size wetsuits, swimwear and exposure suits.